scottmillers/Terraform/aws/lambda/url-to-html/README.md

 # AWS Lambda Deployment Prototype

 This is a prototype to explore different ways to deploy an AWS Lambda function written in Node.js with TypeScript.
-The three deployment options are deploying through terraform, using lambda-build, and using a GitHub action.
+The three deployment options are through terraform, using lambda-build, and using a GitHub action.

 Table of Contents
 - [Build and verify the Infrastructure](#build-and-verify-the-infrastructure)